juanw31/Homework-1/Zelle Case Study.md

 * **If you were to advise the company, what products or services would you suggest they offer?**

-Since Zelle can be only used in the U.S. If Zelle can make its service internationally, I think it will benefit many people and the business.
+As of now, Zelle can be only used in the U.S. If Zelle can make its service internationally, I think it will benefit many people and the business.
 There are tons of international students and businessmen studying and working in the U.S. I was one of them before.
 Transferring money between countries has become more difficult.
 It takes a long time and money.
 Since Zelle has associations with major U.S banks and financial institutions, it should not be difficult to link banks internationally.
-It will definitely make  Zelle stand out in the P2P digital payment domain and also make International money transfers easily accessible for everyone
+It will definitely make  Zelle stand out in the P2P digital payment domain and also make International money transfers easily accessible for everyone.

 * **What technologies would this additional product or service utilize?**